Michalychforever/lss_montepython/README.md

 **Contributors:** Mikhail (Misha) Ivanov, Anton Chudaykin, Oliver Philcox

-These are various large-scale structure likelihoods for the MCMC sampler [Montepython](https://github.com/brinckmann/montepython_public) that were analyzed in in the papers
+These are various large-scale structure likelihoods for the MCMC sampler [Montepython](https://github.com/brinckmann/montepython_public) that were analyzed in the papers

 * [*Measuring neutrino masses with large-scale structure: Euclid forecast with controlled theoretical error*](https://arxiv.org/abs/1907.06666)
 * [*Cosmological Parameters from the BOSS Galaxy Power Spectrum*](https://arxiv.org/abs/1909.05277)